Skip to main content

 We are closed on Bank Holiday Mondays.

-Harold Offeh lunging whilst holding a selfie stick, in front of an orange wall.
+Artist Harold Offeh posing in front of an orange wall.

 Audio-Described Tour: Harold Offeh: Mmm Gotta Try a Little Harder, It Could Be Sweet